facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 If the elevator is `ready`, the saga dispatches an event. `ElevatorOccupied` set the status of the elevator to `busy`. `delay` simulates the time of taking the elevator.
 As soon as the time passes, an event is dispatched. `ElevatorFreed` updates the state and the elevator is `ready` again.
 If there is any error, the event `ElevatorBroken` updates the state and the elevator is `out of service`.

-When the component unmounts, the `stop` commands is dispathed and the saga stops.
+When the component unmounts, the `stop` command is dispatched and the saga stops.
 From now on, if a component dispatches the command `callElevator`, there won't be a saga to listen to it.

 You can find the full example on [Github](https://github.com/pierroberto/a-redux-pattern) and here: